 LCU establishes an allowance for potential loan losses, and it is split into specific and general categories.
-There was one loan that comprised LCU's specific allowance in 2021 and the total principal and interest impaired was \$1,556,238 (2020 - two loans totaling \$2,204,332).
-Of the two loans impaired in 2020, one loan was paid down by 95% and the other loan had scheduled payments applied throughout the year.
-LCU anticipates that if the one remaining impaired loan were to default the total loss would be \$70,000.
-This amount is what LCU has set aside as a specific allowance.
+There were two loans that LCU maintained a specific allowance for in 2022 and the total principal and interest impaired was \$1,994,468 (2021 - one loan totaling \$1,556,238).
+Both loans are current with respect to their payments, however LCU has deemed there is heightened risk with the files and felt it was prudent to set up a specific allowance of \$300,000 (2021 - \$70,000) in case of a default.
 LCU's general allowance represents the risk that loans in our portfolio may default and the risk of loss.
-LCU's general allowance for 2021 increased to \$208,199 (2020 - \$178,199) due to an increased monetary value of loans and changes to financial-economic indicators that predict the likelihood of a loan defaulting.
+LCU's general allowance for 2022 increased to \$249,720 (2021 - \$208,199) due to growth in the loan portfolio and changes to financial-economic indicators that are used to predict the likelihood of a loan defaulting.